Plans to expand the coverage of Dubai's roads by intelligent traffic systems from 11% to 60% is progressing well, says RTA chief

 The Intelligent Traffic Systems Expansion Project comprises of five bundles starting with the installation of the signs.
 The second covers traffic monitoring and data capturing systems which involves the installation of 116 cameras, 100 incidents detection systems, 114-transit time and speed computing devices, and 17 Road Weather Information Systems.

 The third bundle covers the infrastructure of civil works for the 450km extension of the fibre optic network for communication between the on-site devices and central systems.

-The fourth bundle involves upgrading the software for the advanced traffic central system while the fifth bundle entails constructing a new Traffic Control Centre.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The fourth bundle involves upgrading the software for the advanced traffic central system while the fifth bundle entails constructing a new Traffic Control Centre.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.